dentarg/auth0-blog/_posts/2017-10-13-automate-your-development-workflow-with-gulpjs.markdown

 ## Project Lingo - Install GulpJS Plugins

-Yes, GulpJS has an amazing [ecosystem of Plugins](https://gulpjs.com/plugins).
+Yes, GulpJS has an amazing [ecosystem of plugins](https://gulpjs.com/plugins).
 For every task a developer tries to accomplish, there is probably a GulpJS plugin out there for automating such task.
 Go ahead and install the following plugins via your terminal:

 ```bash
 npm install gulp-imagemin gulp-less gulp-jshint gulp-concat gulp-uglify gulp-rename --save-dev
 ```

+{% include tweet_quote.html quote_text="GulpJS has an amazing ecosystem of plugins." %}

 A quick breakdown of what each of these plugins aim to accomplish.